Babies born with hip dysplasia have a shallow hip joint that can slip easily out of place.

-This splint keeps your baby’s hips flexed to an angle over 90 degrees while his legs are turned out.
+This splint keeps your baby’s hips flexed to an angle over 90 degrees while their legs are turned out.
 The pediatrician will determine how long it should be worn, and the splint can be removed for bathtime and diapering.
-When a newborn wears it during his first week of life, the von Rosen splint has a success rate of over 95%.
+When a newborn wears it during their first week of life, the von Rosen splint has a success rate of over 95%.

 It’s not common in the U.S., but newborn hip dysplasia is sometimes treated with traction.
-While your baby lies on his back, a system of weights and pulleys keeps his legs in a raised position.
+While your baby lies on their back, a system of weights and pulleys keeps their legs in a raised position.
 The idea is that it stretches the ligaments and helps hip surgeries work better later on, but not all doctors agree that it works.

 If a brace or splint doesn’t help, your doctor may recommend surgery once your child is at least 6 months old or is 6 months or older at the time of diagnosis.

 The most common operation is called a “closed reduction.”
-First, your baby will get medicine that makes him sleepy.
-Then, a surgeon gently pushes the “ball” of his thighbone joint into the hip socket where it belongs.
+First, your baby will get medicine that makes them sleepy.
+Then, a surgeon gently pushes the “ball” of their thighbone joint into the hip socket where it belongs.
 No cuts are needed.

-After a closed reduction, your baby will need to wear a stiff body cast for at least 3 months while his joint heals.
+After a closed reduction, your baby will need to wear a stiff body cast for approximately 3 months while their joint heals.
 This is often followed by a fixed abduction brace.
-Both give support as he rebuilds strength and movement in his hip.
+Both give support as they rebuild strength and movement in their hip.